Vizuri/docker-exercises/29/Answer/README.md

 One way is to try to pull it with content trust enabled.
 If the image is not signed the pull will fail.

-To enable image content trust do this at the shell:t
+To enable image content trust do this at the shell:

     $ export DOCKER_CONTENT_TRUST=1